Aaron A. Walton, President of Cheyney University

 While a senior executive at Highmark, and in his subsequent retirement, he served as Vice Chair of the PASSHE Board of Governors, where he was also Chair of Academic & Student Affairs, and Chair of Human Resources.
 President Walton was also a longtime member of California University of Pennsylvania’s Council of Trustees, and chair from 1999 to 2003.

 Prior to being tapped to lead Cheyney University, President Walton served as co-chair of the Cheyney Task Force appointed by the Board of Governors.
 The Task Force developed and approved, a “conceptual framework” for a new business model for Cheyney which included the creation of the Institute for the Contemporary African American Experience (ICAAE).
 On July 31, 2018, Governor Tom Wolf joined President Walton and other officials on Cheyney’s campus to announce the official launch of the ICAAE.
-[Note: Let’s link the last words in this sentence to the Institute @ CU page]

 President Walton has held both leadership and advisory roles on more than 35 community boards.
 Some of his affiliations include the August Wilson Center for African American Culture (Chair), Kappa Alpha Psi Fraternity, Inc., Polemarch Pittsburgh Alumni Chapter, the Kappa Scholarship Endowment Fund (Founding Board Member), NEED (Negro Emergency Educational Drive) where he served as Chair, The 100 Black Men of Western Pennsylvania, and Sire Archon, Rho Boule, Sigma Pi Phi Fraternity.